miqdigital/terraform-aws-eks-cluster/README.md

 # AWS EKS Architecture
 ![github_eks](https://user-images.githubusercontent.com/38158144/60167519-e29fa700-9820-11e9-9ecc-86be99973cd7.png)

 **Note** - Above architecture doesn't reflect all the components that are created by this template.
 However, it does give an idea about core infrastructure that will be created by this template.
-AWS resources that are created by this template listed below.

 - Creates a new VPC with CIDR Block - 10.15.0.0/19 (i.e 8190 IPs in a VPC)in Frankfurt region.
 You may want to change it, values are `variables.tf`.
 - Creates 3 public & 3 private subnets with each size of 1024 IP addresses in each zones (eu-central-1a, eu-central-1b and eu-central-1c